LizzieMS/SudokuGame/README.md

 # SudokuGameByTeamThree
-A sudoku game generator with error tracking that uses touch screen technology to write-in solutions.
+A sudoku game generator with error tracking that can detect if the player is cheating.

 Collaborators:
 Courson, Elizabeth	Project Manager		ec268930@my.stchas.edu